-- In Firozabad Bangle industry a dozen is counted as 24 i.e. a dozen for each wrist.
+- In this city’s bangle industry, a dozen is counted as 24 i.e. a dozen for each wrist.
 They sell it the same way in the wholesale market.
 The retail sale is, however, another story.

 - Bangles manufactured here are the ones with a joint, and each bangle is joined manually.
-Bangles without joint are made with a dye and as per Nikhil, only in Pakistan.
+Bangles without joints are made with a dye and as per Nikhil, only in Pakistan.

 - Before it became a city, this area was dominated by dacoits.

 - There are more than 400 glass work units in the city.
 Most of these would come under small-scale industrial units.

 We started from the piles of sand that is rich in Mica that comes from Jaipur.
 It is mixed with some chemicals and put in a kiln to melt.
 The temperature goes up to 1500 deg.
 You can feel the heat as you go close to it, although the mud coating manages the heat quite well.

 The raw glass is then mixed with color and again heated in the huge containers inside the kiln.
 Once the color is mixed, molten glass is picked up at the edge of a long metal stick.
 As soon as the glass is out of the kiln, it starts solidifying within a matter of seconds.
 A worker gives it a conical shape before adding more molten glass to it.

 With enough glass on the stick, the still burning red hot glass is kept in front of a worker, who gives it a long conical shape.
 You can see the red hot glass turning into dark red and then finally red, which in this factory was the color of bangles manufactured.

 Though the bangles remain the primary product here.